davidkharbin/recursion-prompts/README.md

     > Pseudocode helps you focus on the algorithm instead of getting distracted by syntax.

-- This repo requires each function call itself recursively and pays no attention to whether inner recursive functions defined and called.
+- This repo requires each function call itself recursively and pays no attention to whether inner recursive functions are defined and called.

     > While both are valid uses of recursion, there are important lessons to learn by following the method this repo enforces.
 Defining inner functions and calling them recursively relies on side effects, while following the more pure approach requires an understanding of how values are passed through the call stack.